thecoder08/lenux/README.md

 qemu-system-x86_64 -hda lenux.img -m 2048
 ```
 for x86_64 systems.
 (The same disk image is used for both) again, it is still possible to run Lenux in a real computer.
+## Known Issues
+* Pressing a key multiple times before it registers.
+* Grub may specify the wrong hard drive when runnnig on a real machine.
+* Shell crashes if the line is empty
+* If the foreground process (usually the shell) exits, init does not disconnect stdin/stdout, resulting in a kernel panic if you try to type something.